US Navy "Talker" Helmet Mk4

 The Mk4 is actually still in use with the US Coast Guard, I have included some photos of it in use!
 These helmets are seen less and less though due to age and that they were replaced for the most part with PASGT helmets (which are also disappearing from use).

-Mk6 Helmet Covers
+British Army Mk6 Helmet Chinstrap

 sold out

-from CA$120.00
+CA$120.00

 sold out